rh-tam/lab-ocp-kvm/README.md

 - use either NetworkManager or Dnsmasq

-This guide prefer to `NetworkManager`, so try to disable dnsmasq
+This guide prefers to `NetworkManager`, so try to disable dnsmasq
 ```
 systemctl disable dnsmasq
 ```